Under 21 DWI Lawyer in Raleigh

 At Coolidge Law Firm, we hire our own expert to challenge police procedures for BAC testing.
 We can challenge the results of your DUI test.

 If you are younger than 21 and charged with driving after consuming alcohol or illegal drugs, you can keep a clean record.
 Your best chance at achieving this is hiring a highly skilled Raleigh underage-DWI lawyer to fight for your rights.
 Call the Coolidge Law Firm today at (919) 239-8448 or fill out the contact form below so we can begin developing your defense strategy.
 We will help you in court and at your school if the need arises.
 Do not hesitate.
-Call today.
+Call today for a free consultation.